moritzebeling/radio-co/README.md

 }
 ```

-## Development
+This project is implemented in JS framework Svelte and uses rollup and howler.js.
+Get going with:
 ```
 npm install
 npm run dev
 ```

-## Warning
+## Disclaimer

-⚠️ This is just a dummy that you can build upon.
-Do not use this for production before verifying everything yourself.
+⚠️ This is just a dummy to experiment.
+Feel free to enhance.
+Do not take it as is in production.